Updated on 9/13/2022

 Barriers to proper mental health care

-Other important factors when looking at mental health care for the LGBTQIA+ community are the barriers they’re likely to face simply even accessing care.
+Other important factors when addressing mental health concerns for the LGBTQIA+ community are the barriers they’re likely to face simply even accessing care.
 Economic status, race, and other identity factors can all have a strong impact on what type of care someone receives.
 It’s essential that we address these barriers and focus on LGBTQIA+ inclusive mental health care that’s specific to individual identities and needs.

 Therapy can help you on a number of fronts.
 Finding the right therapist will be instrumental in how effective your treatment is.